 What is the Easiest Way to Do a Back Handspring?

-Assuming you are asking for tips on a back handspring: A back handspring is an acrobatic move in which the person springs off their hands onto their back and then pushes off their back to return to an upright position.
+A back handspring is an acrobatic move in which the person springs off their hands onto their back and then pushes off their back to return to an upright position.
 Here are some tips on how to execute a successful back handspring:

 1) First, start by practicing your cartwheels.
 A strong cartwheel will help give you the momentum you need for a successful back handspring.
 Make sure your cartwheels are nice and high, with your body forming a straight line from head to toe.

 Keep your arms close to your body and tuck your chin so that you can see your feet as you go over.
 Remember to land on the balls of your feet.
-2) Once you have mastered the cartwheel, it’s time to add in the jump.

 As you reach the end of your cartwheel, push off hard with both feet so that you can spring up onto yourhands.
 It may help to think of this as “jumping into a handstand” – keep your body tight and don’t let yourself topple over backwards.
 Again, tuckyour chin so that you can see your feet as they come up overtop ofyou.